altair199797/LowFormer/README.md

 ### Easy

 To train a custom architecure simply adapt the `lowformer_cls_b1()` method in `lowformer/models/lowformer/cls.py`.
 Replace the method call `lowformer_backbone_b1(**kwargs)` (returns a pytorch model) with your own model.
 Then simply copy the `b1.yaml` config file and name it however you want.
-Then run the training command specified above, adapting the config file path.
+Then run the training command specified under section "Training", but adapting the config file path.

 ### Advanced
 You need to change the variable `name: b1` in a config file to your model name and adapt `model_dict` in  method `create_cls_model` in `lowformer/cls_model_zoo.py` accordingly, then add own methods in `lowformer/models/lowformer/cls.py` and `lowformer/models/lowformer/backbone.py` for your model.